Folkwise-io/MintbeanplatformV3-backend/README.md

 2. Run `cp .env.development .env` to use default development database variables during development.

 3. Run `yarn pristine`, which resets the database and runs the migrations and seeds.
+You will need to re-run this command when the database schema is changed.
    **Warning: all existing data in the database will be lost!**

-- Access the PostgreSQL CLI with `yarn psql`.
+- You can access the PostgreSQL CLI with `yarn psql`.
 All column names that are in camelCase need double quotation marks when used in raw SQL queries (i.e. `SELECT body, "userId" from posts;`).

 ### Development workflow